 Browse the endless food stalls lining the river bank and pick out a new cuisine to try for dinner!

-Day 6: School visit
+Day 6: Quidditch

 This morning, it’s time to learn (muggle) quidditch, a sport that has moved from the Harry Potter books and films, into the real world.
 A member of London’s Quidditch Premier League or the UK National team coach will take you through warm-ups, drills, tactics and some final matches.
 Sorry to say, no flying involved.